-The 67 civilian positions listed in salaries dedicate 100% of their time to MCSAP.
-Of the 67 positions, 9 Motor Carrier Enforcement Supervisors and 45 Motor Carrier Enforcement Officers (includes 5 vacant) are part of the Commonwealth's Commercial Vehicle Enforcement Teams.
+The 62 civilian positions listed in salaries dedicate 100% of their time to MCSAP.
+Of the 62 positions, 9 Motor Carrier Enforcement Supervisors and 40 Motor Carrier Enforcement Officers are part of the Commonwealth's Commercial Vehicle Enforcement Teams.
 The remaining 13 administrative personnel dedicate 100% of their time managing the MCSAP program within the Commonwealth.
 The administrative personnel handle the DataQ's, crash reports, certification of inspection reports, financial management, quarterly voucher documentation, vehicle and equipment inventory, training, compliance review administration, supplies to field personnel and information technology support.